-While still available on Amazon (ed. note: at ridiculously inflated prices), web stores and the VDH website, the big retailers aren’t carrying the Deluxe line any more.
 The main difference between the two was that the older Deluxe was made with Shea Butter while the Scented Luxury is made with Glycerin and Mango Butter as well as Shea Butter.

 Ingredients: Propylene Glycol, Water, Sorbitol, Sodium Stearate, Glycerin, Sodium Laureth Sulfate, Sodium Myristate, Sodium Cocoyl Isethionate, Triethanolamine, Butyrospermum Parkii (Shea Butter), Mangifera Indica (Mango Butter), Theobroma Cacao (Cocoa) Seed Butter, Titanium Dioxide, Fragrance.